silopolis/ingress-nginx/docs/lua_tests.md

 make lua-test
 ```

-This command makes use of docker hence does not need any dependency
+This command makes use of Docker and hence does not need any dependency
-installations besides docker
+installations besides Docker

 ## Where are the Lua Tests?